Char Bouba war: War in Senegal

-In 1673 Nasir al-Din began his jihad by invading Futa Tooro and the various Wolof states beyond the Senegal river.
-By focusing on the states south of the Senegal Nasr avoided an early confrontation with the powerful Hassan.
-Nasr's focus on these states also gained him control of the entrepôts for the gum trade along the Senegal.
-French trade on the Senegal had seen large growth since the beginning of the century, and thus control of the entrepôts strengthened Nasr financially, whilst offsetting the Hassan control of the trade to the ports on the Saharan coast.
+By focusing on the states south of the Senegal river Nasr avoided an early confrontation with the powerful Hassan and also gained control of the entrepôts for the gum trade along the Senegal.
+French river trade had grown massively since the beginning of the century, so control of the entrepôts strengthened Nasr financially while offsetting Hassaniya control the ports on the Saharan coast.